kode4food/welsh/README.md

 The Promise or Deferred that is returned will be an Object that contains several Function properties.
 Most of these should be familiar.
 They are:

-`isPending()` - Returns whether or not the Promise or Deferred is currently in a pending state.
+`.isPending()` - Returns whether or not the Promise or Deferred is currently in a pending state.

-`isSettled()` - Returns whether or not the Promise or Deferred is in a settled (non-pending) state.
+`.isSettled()` - Returns whether or not the Promise or Deferred is in a settled (non-pending) state.

-`isFulfilled()` - Returns whether or not the Promise or Deferred is in a resolved (non-rejected) state.
+`.isFulfilled()` - Returns whether or not the Promise or Deferred is in a resolved (non-rejected) state.

-`isRejected()` - Returns whether or not the Promise or Deferred is in a rejected state.
+`.isRejected()` - Returns whether or not the Promise or Deferred is in a rejected state.

-`resolve(result?:any)` - Resolves the Promise or Deferred with the specified result.
+`.resolve(result?:any)` - Resolves the Promise or Deferred with the specified result.

-`reject(reason?:any)` - Rejects the Promise or Deferred with the specified reason.
+`.reject(reason?:any)` - Rejects the Promise or Deferred with the specified reason.

-`getResult()` - Returns the Result of the Promise or Deferred if it has been fulfilled.
+`.getResult()` - Returns the Result of the Promise or Deferred if it has been fulfilled.
 If it has not been fulfilled, an uncaught Error is thrown.

-`getReason()` - Returns the reason that the Promise or Deferred has been rejected, if it has been rejected.
+`.getReason()` - Returns the reason that the Promise or Deferred has been rejected, if it has been rejected.
 If it has not been rejected, an uncaught Error is thrown.

-`then(onFulfilled?:Function, onRejected?:Function)` - In the case of a Promise, creates a Promise whose value depends on its parent.
+`.then(onFulfilled?:Function, onRejected?:Function)` - In the case of a Promise, creates a Promise whose value depends on its parent.
 In the case of a Deferred, adds an onFulfilled and/or onRejected handler to the dispatch chain.

-`catch(onRejected?:Function)` - Same as 'then' except that only an `onRejected` callback is provided.
+`.catch(onRejected?:Function)` - Same as 'then' except that only an `onRejected` callback is provided.

-`finally(onFinally?:Function)` - Will call the onFinally callback when the parent Promise or Deferred is either fulfilled or rejected.
+`.finally(onFinally?:Function)` - Will call the onFinally callback when the parent Promise or Deferred is either fulfilled or rejected.
 Will not interrupt or modify further processing.

-`toNode(nodeCallback?:Function)` - Returns a Promise or Deferred that performs a Node-style Callback.
+`.toNode(nodeCallback?:Function)` - Returns a Promise or Deferred that performs a Node-style Callback.
 Will not interrupt or modify further processing.

-`toPromise()` - Converts the current Promise or Deferred into a new Promise (mostly useful for Deferreds).
+`.toPromise()` - Converts the current Promise or Deferred into a new Promise (mostly useful for Deferreds).

-`toDeferred()` - Converts the current Promise or Deferred into a new Deferred.
+`.toDeferred()` - Converts the current Promise or Deferred into a new Deferred.

+`.all()` - Creates a new Promise or Deferred whose eventually fulfilled value will be an Array containing the fulfilled results of each provided Promise or Deferred.

+`.race()` - Creates a new Promise or Deferred whose eventually fulfilled value will be whichever provided Promise or Deferred is resolved or rejected first.

+`.some(count:number)` - Creates a new Promise or Deferred whose eventually fulfilled value will be an Array containing the first `count` results fulfilled from the original Array.
+If too few results can be fulfilled, the Promise or Deferred is rejected.

+`.any()` - Effectively the same as `some()`, but with a count of 1, except that the resulting array is unwrapped, and the single element is provided as a fulfilled value.

 For example: